 How long do we keep your data for?

 We will retain your personal data for no longer than is necessary.
-What is necessary to retain will depend on the circumstances in each case.
+What is necessary to retain will depend on the circumstances in each case, taking into account the reasons that the data was obtained.
 No data will be retained if subject to a ‘Right to Erasure’ request.

-For tax purposes the law requires us to keep basic information about our customers (including contact, identify, and financial transaction data) for six years after they stop being customers.
+For tax purposes the law requires us to keep basic information about our customers (including contact details) for six years after they stop being customers.

 In some circumstances we may anonymise your personal data for research or statistical purposes in which case we may use this information indefinitely without further notice to you.